 The crust couldn’t be easier.
-For each of the tartlets, I simply press a healthy macaroon into a mini muffin cup to form a fillable shell (I use Blonde (Vanilla) and Choco (Chocolate) Hail Merry macaroons, but I bet the new Caramel Sea Salt and Strawberry macaroons would be awesome with the filling, too).
-Unlike many macaroons, these healthy little numbers are very soft and tender, especially the chocolate, so they take mere minutes to form into delicious vegan tartlet crusts.
+For each of the tartlets, I simply press a healthy raw macaroon into a mini muffin cup to form a fillable shell.
+In this recipe, the Pure Vanilla and Dark Chocolate Merry Bites were perfect.
+Raw macaroons like these tend to be very soft and tender, so they take mere minutes to form into several delicious vegan tartlet crusts.

 - 1 tablespoon melted coconut oil

 - ½ tablespoon plain or unsweetened dairy-free milk beverage or lite coconut milk

 - 3 to 5 drops pure stevia extract, optional

 - 8 raw macaroons (I used 1 package Hail Merry Bites in Pure Vanilla or Dark Chocolate)

 - Fresh raspberries, blackberries or blueberries, for serving, optional

 - Place the cashews in a spice / coffee grinder, the grinder container of a personal blender, or a small food processor.
 Process until finely ground or powdered, about 30 to 60 seconds – it’s okay if it starts to clump.

 - Add the maple, oil, milk beverage, vanilla, and salt (transfer all to a blender if using a regular grinder), and process until smooth and creamy.
 Taste test.
 Blend in the stevia to heighten the flavors, if desired.